Assessments for English Language Learners (ELLs)

 - The Sample Items provide students, parents, and educators with a better understanding of the ACCESS for ELLs Online assessment that is based on the WIDA English Language Development (ELD) Standards.
 These are not items that will appear on the operational test, but they provide a close proximity to the items that students will see on the test.
 To access and view the Sample Items, a Chrome browser must be used.

 - The Test Practice items are designed to allow students to experience taking the assessment online and to experiment with the features available to them during the actual assessment.
 The above link provides access to the Test Practice items for ACCESS for ELLs Online and WIDA Screener Online.
 To access and view the Test Practice Items, a Chrome browser must be used.
 All of the computer-based practice tests do not have scoring capability built into the tool.

 - The Sample Items help students, parents, and educators become familiar with features of the Alternate ACCESS for ELLs.
 One sample item is provided for each domain (Listening, Speaking, Reading, Writing) to show how items are formatted in each section.

 Additional resources can be found on the WIDA website and the WIDA Secure Portal for teachers.

-Please contact your child’s teacher or school administrator with any questions regarding ESOL assessments.
+Please contact your child’s teacher or school administrator with any questions regarding ESOL assessments and score reports.